GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 # Interfaces

-In [Using an element as a GObject][element-object], you have learned how to use `GObject` properties as a simple way to do interaction between applications and elements.
-This method suffices for the simple'n'straight settings, but fails for anything more complicated than a getter and setter.
-For the more complicated use cases, GStreamer uses interfaces based on the GObject [`GTypeInterface`](http://library.gnome.org/devel/gobject/stable/gtype-non-instantiable-classed.html) type.
+[Using an element as a GObject][element-object] presents the use of `GObject` properties as a simple way for applications and elements to interact.
+This method suffices for simple getters and setters, but fails for anything more complicated.
+For more complex use cases, GStreamer uses interfaces based on the `GObject` [`GTypeInterface`](http://library.gnome.org/devel/gobject/stable/gtype-non-instantiable-classed.html) type.

-Most of the interfaces handled here will not contain any example code.
+This text is meant to be introductory and does not include source code examples.
-See the API references for details.
-Here, we will just describe the scope and purpose of each interface.
+Please take a look a the API reference for additional details.

 [element-object]: application-development/basics/elements.md#using-an-element-as-a-gobject

 ## The URI Handler interface

-In the examples so far, we have only showed support for local files using the “filesrc” element, but GStreamer supports many more location sources.
+In our examples so far, we have only showed support for local files using the “filesrc” element, but GStreamer supports many more location sources.